webmeshproj/webmesh-app/README.md

 # Webmesh App

-An application for connecting to Webmesh networks
+An application for connecting to Webmesh networks.
+For more information on Webmesh, see the [webmesh repository](https://github.com/webmeshproj/webmesh) or [project website](https://webmeshproj.github.io/).

 ## Installation